Exam FAM Sample Questions, Free and Interactive

 | Long-term | Multi-state Markov models | ~27 |

-Aggregate loss problems almost always involve a compound Poisson with a specific severity distribution; the candidate is asked for the variance of S, the stop-loss premium at a fixed retention, or the probability of S exceeding a threshold.
-Bühlmann credibility problems load heavily on extracting n from a data structure that obscures it (a credibility-weighted estimator combined with a hypothetical mean).
-Multi-state model problems favor three-state setups (alive, disabled, dead) where the candidate computes a transition probability or a discounted expected value.
+Aggregate loss problems almost always run a compound Poisson against a specific severity distribution, then ask for the variance of S, the stop-loss premium at a fixed retention, or the probability of S exceeding a threshold.
+Bühlmann credibility problems lean hard on extracting n from a data structure that hides it (a credibility-weighted estimator combined with a hypothetical mean).
+Multi-state model problems favor three-state setups (alive, disabled, dead) where you compute a transition probability or a discounted expected value.

 Why FAM Samples Earn Their Reputation

-The SOA samples force you to confront the recurring traps unique to FAM: a Poisson rate that varies by class with unequal class sizes (Bühlmann-Straub setup), a survival function with a piecewise hazard that flips at age 80, a multi-state model where the candidate has to recognize that transitions are time-homogeneous before applying the constant-force shortcut.
+The SOA samples force you to confront the traps unique to FAM: a Poisson rate that varies by class with unequal class sizes (Bühlmann-Straub setup), a survival function with a piecewise hazard that flips at age 80, a multi-state model where you have to notice transitions are time-homogeneous before you reach for the constant-force shortcut.

 Three Tactics for the 262 Items

 Study the two halves in parallel, not in series.
-Alternate study weeks between FAM-S and FAM-L rather than trying to learn one half completely before starting the other.
-Both halves take time to "click" and the click happens during sleep consolidation.
+Alternate study weeks between FAM-S and FAM-L instead of learning one half completely before starting the other.
+Both halves take time to click, and the click happens during sleep consolidation.
 Parallel tracks make better use of the consolidation calendar.

 Drill Bühlmann to reflex.
-The Bühlmann credibility weight Z = n / (n + k), the Bühlmann-Straub generalization with class-size weighting, and the partial-credibility predictor structure all combine into a single recognizable problem shape that the SOA returns to repeatedly.
-Drill the formula, then drill the data-structure recognition (extracting n from a "we observed average claim severity of X over Y class-years" stem).
+The Bühlmann credibility weight Z = n / (n + k), the Bühlmann-Straub generalization with class-size weighting, and the partial-credibility predictor structure all collapse into one recognizable problem shape the SOA returns to repeatedly.
+Drill the formula, then drill the data-structure recognition (pulling n out of a "we observed average claim severity of X over Y class-years" stem).

 Derive every life insurance formula from first principles once.
 Then memorize.
-The shortcut formulas for whole life, term insurance, endowment insurance, and the various status notations all derive from the same expected-value-of-discounted-payoff integral.
-Doing the derivation once builds the intuition; memorization gives you the speed.
+The shortcut formulas for whole life, term insurance, endowment insurance, and the various status notations all fall out of the same expected-value-of-discounted-payoff integral.
+The derivation builds the intuition; memorization gives you the speed.

 What the Samples Don't Cover Well